 Falling back on the road trip analogy, navigator data is useless without context.
 Say, you found out that you've traveled for 9 hours.
 So what?
 You need to know the starting point and final destination for such information as "you've passed one-third of the distance" to make sense.
 In this case, KPIs are the measurements stating where you are, whereas the final destination you want to get to is the objective with milestones marked by key results and KPI targets.
 That's the biggest difference between KPI and OKR.

 Ideally, you have to know how to use both.
 KPIs are great for measuring existing programs and processes, while OKRs may be a better route to take if you're thinking about trying out a new strategy, launching something you haven't done before, or are considering a business pivot.

 In many cases, the OKR goal-setting methodology and the selected corresponding set of KPIs can work in tandem.
-The latter makes detailed business performance analysis possible, allowing you to determine where to move, why to do so this way, and how to reach the desired target best.
+The latter makes detailed business performance analysis possible, allowing you to determine where to move as you launch a startup or product, why to do so this way, and how to reach the desired target best.
 So it's not just about the way a KPI vs OKR differ from each other, it's about how you can put each into practice.

 OKRs vs KPIs: When to Use Them

 Let's recap on the time orientation and duration of the two:

 - Key performance indicators are the things you need to keep an eye on at all times to see if you're moving in the right direction and at the desired pace.
 KPIs are ongoing, and the same set can serve you for months or even years, which is a major OKR vs KPI difference.

 - Alternatively, your objectives and key results are oriented toward the future.
 They may change and are, therefore, temporary.
 I.e., once you've reached a certain objective, you move on to the next, so you can review the set goals every quarter or any other period of time.